mbrochh/mbrochh-dotfiles/macos.md

 You can count the number of tiles via `find . -type f | wc -l`.

+You might want to install things like Standard Notes or Cryptomator on the new machine, first, and make sure that you are still able to login.

 Now you can wipe the machine:

 - Boot computer and hold CMD + R